dylanpieper/batchLLM/readme.md

 ### Scraping Metadata

 After processing multiple batches, you can use the `scrape_metadata()` function to return the metadata from `batchLLM-log.rds` into a single data frame.
-You may specific the name of a process column to return only the metadata from that batch (e.g., `scrape_metadata("user_fe2715be")`).
+You may specify the name of a process column to return only the metadata from that batch (e.g., `scrape_metadata("user_fe2715be")`).

 ### Getting Batches